opensourcedesign/opensourcedesign.github.io/README.md

 ## Styling Guidelines

-The site uses Tailwind CSS v4 with CSS-based configuration, compiled at runtime by the Play CDN — there is no CSS build step.
+The site uses Tailwind CSS v4 with CSS-based configuration.
+Locally it is compiled at runtime by the Play CDN (no build step); in CI the deploy workflows compile it once with the Tailwind CLI so production ships a static stylesheet.
 To modify styles:

-1. Edit `assets/css/main.css` for custom components and base styles (it is inlined into every page as `text/tailwindcss` and supports the full Tailwind syntax, including `@apply` and `@theme`)
+1. Edit `assets/css/main.css` for custom components and base styles (it supports the full Tailwind syntax, including `@apply` and `@theme`, and is the single source for both pipelines)
 2. Use Tailwind utility classes directly in HTML templates (`layouts/`)
 3. Run `hugo server` to see changes with live reload
 4. Only `prose-*` typography classes are pre-compiled — see *Working on styles* above if you need a new one